Time to Change the Narrative on Health After 40

 Your body may not recover from that pizza binge the way it used to, yet that doesn’t mean you can’t keep thriving.

-In fact, staying healthy after 40 is totally doable with a few smart adjustments.
+Staying healthy after 40 is totally doable with a few smart adjustments.

 Think of it like an upgrade.
 You don’t have to reinvent yourself, yet you can definitely refine your approach.